-- a.
-All applications will be considered at the same time and after the closing date for admissions in January 2023.
-Applications received after this date will be treated as a late application and will not be considered until after the main allocation of places has taken place. - b.
+a.
+All applications will be considered at the same time and after the closing date for admissions in January 2025.
+Applications received after this date will be treated as a late application and will not be considered until after the main allocation of places has taken place.

+b.
 A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
 A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order.
-Included in this definition are those children who appear to the governing board to have been in state care outside of England and who ceased to be in state care as a result of being adopted. - c.
-For a child to be considered as a Catholic evidence of a Catholic Baptism or reception into the Catholic Church is required.
+Included in this definition are those children who appear to the governing board to have been in state care outside of England and who ceased to be in state care as a result of being adopted.

+c.
+For a child to be considered as a Catholic, evidence of a Catholic Baptism or reception into the Catholic Church is required.
 Written evidence of reception into the Catholic Church can be obtained by referring to the Register of Receptions, or in some cases a sub-section of the Baptismal Registers of the Church in which the Rite of Reception took place.
 If, for example, a child has been baptised in the Church of England and the parents are subsequently admitted to the Catholic Church through the RCIA programme, the child must also be admitted to the Church by the Rite of Reception.

-The governing board will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of 'Baptised Catholics'.
+The Local Governing Board will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of 'Baptised Catholics'.
 A Certificate of Reception is to include full name, date of birth, date of reception and parent(s) name(s).
 The certificate must also show that it is copied from the records kept by the place of reception.
+Proof of baptism needs to be produced before the closing date.
+Children baptised after the closing date will remain in their original category for admissions.